AIT Operational Policy Manual

 Apprentices from other jurisdictions working in Alberta for longer than 12 months are encouraged to transfer their apprenticeship to Alberta.

-Any information provided to AIT by an apprentice from another jurisdiction becomes subject to the Alberta Freedom of Information and Protection of Privacy Act.
+Any information provided to AIT by an apprentice from another jurisdiction becomes subject to the Protection of Privacy Act.

 Glossary